linkel/nand2tetris/README.md

     - I got the Basic Test to work, but still need to implement popping of the pointer segment as well as the static segment's push and pop.
 - Apr 24, 2020: Completed all the segments for Stage II.
 Nice!
 Think that means I can go on to Chapter 8!
 - Aug 29, 2020: Refreshing myself on what I did previously, trying to write commands for the function call.
+- Sep 6, 2020: Got the VM Translator working with SimpleFunction.
+Still need to handle the init stuff, and correct how I am setting up the function label parts.
+I think I need to store state on what function I'm in.